Layr-Labs/eigenlayer-docs/docs/risk/risk-faq.md

 The veto committee functions similarly to the relay in MEV-Boost.
 MEV-Boost relies on a double-trusted party, known as a relay, who is trusted by both proposers and builders.
 Any individual trusted by both parties can serve as a relay, effectively removing any entrenched actor.

-In EigenLayer, a veto committee serves as a doubly-trusted intermediary between AVS and staker.
-The solution is the same as the relay, but instead of having a specific veto committee, anyone can establish a veto committee.
+In EigenLayer, a veto committee will serve as a doubly-trusted intermediary between AVS and staker.
+The solution is the same as the relay, but instead of having a specific veto committee, anyone will be able to establish a veto committee.
 As long as both parties trust the committee, the staker and AVS can interact through it.

-The plan is to upgrade to a version of EigenLayer without a canonical veto committee.
+The intention is to upgrade to a version of EigenLayer without a canonical veto committee.
 Instead, there will be a marketplace of veto committees.
-Operators can define their own veto committee, which can veto slashing from any AVS it has chosen.
-AVSs can specify a preference for veto committee(s) that operators must have in order to opt in.
+Operators and AVSs would both be able to define their veto committee preference.
+AVSs and Operator veto committee choices would need to overlap in order for an operator to opt in to an AVS.
 This promotes inter-subjectivity, as operators and AVSs coordinate their choices based on their subjective views of safety.

 **Does EigenLayer increase centralization pressure on the validator set?**